 BC API tricks

-Making C++ API changes Backwards Compatible
+How to make C++ API changes Backwards Compatible

 Contributing